zadvajr/zero_day/README.md

-# This is file is mandatory in projects
+# This file is mandatory in projects